Stripers

 Jump aboard for a family friendly fishing charter experience of a lifetime.

-Striped bass are rarely found more than several miles from the shoreline.
-Anglers usually catch stripers in river mouths, in small, shallow bays and estuaries, and along rocky shorelines and sandy beaches.
-The striped bass is a schooling species, moving about in small groups during the first two years of life, and thereafter feeding and migrating in large schools.
+- Striped bass are typically found within a few miles of shore.
+Anglers catch them in river mouths, shallow bays, estuaries, and along rocky shores and sandy beaches.
+They are a schooling species, moving in small groups early in life, then in large schools as they mature.

 contact us